 Credit cards in Asian countries: The difference with the Western world

 A credit card is a card issued by financial institutions usually banks which allows the cardholders to buy goods and services on credit.
 The cardholder promises to pay the amount borrowed and interest.
 However, a credit card is an open-ended loan with no tenure.
 The borrower may choose to pay it back the next day or after a few years.
 Each month he has to pay a minimum amount of principal and interest accrued on last month’s outstanding.

 Though credit cards are very popular in the West they have little penetration in south and east Asia.
 For example, it is estimated that 68% of baby boomers in the USA have credit cards.
 But only 1.8% of Indians own a credit card (22 million out of 1,210 million Indians).
 Credit card Payments trends in Asia Pacific stands at 30% as of 2016.
-The usage, however, is not too different: everywhere in the world people have embraced online shopping but also most of the payments, from your local council taxes to entertainment services subscriptions such as Netflix and even gaming websites such as Monster Casino Bonus.
+The usage, however, is not too different: everywhere in the world people have embraced online shopping but also most of the payments, from your local council taxes to entertainment services subscriptions such as Netflix and even gaming websites.

 It is quite easy, though, to get a credit card if one has a job or a fixed deposit invested in a bank.

 - Almost every bank has an online application form which seeks name, age and phone number and a sales executive calls back within a day and accepts an oral request for the application.

 - Along with written application (at a bank branch or home) proof of residence, proof of income, ID proof have to be provided.

 - The application is then scrutinised and details such as address and income are verified.

 - Thereafter a card is issued within a few working days if the application is sanctioned.

 Since a credit card is an unsecured loan (unless it is a credit card backed by a fixed deposit) a substantial number of applications get rejected.